lj-ditrapani/scala-overview/README.md

 - apply to make Lst a function (lines 24-27)
 - varargs with *
 - apply is parameterized on type A
-- much nice list constructor
+- much nicer list constructor

 tests
 - use new Lst constructor in test code